Sanaebadi97/Practical_Unit_Testing/README.md

 Tools
-This book explains in detail how to implement unit tests using very popular open source Java technologies: JUnit 5, TestNG, Mockito and AssertJ.
+This book explains in detail how to implement unit testng very popular open source Java technologies: JUnit 5, TestNG, Mockito and AssertJ.